SAP-samples/btp-developer-guide-cap/documentation/remote-service/deploy/prep-for-prod/prep-for-prod.md

 ## Usage Scenario

-To use the SAP S/4HANA Cloud Extensibilty service to access the Business Partner API, you need some additional configurations.
+To use the SAP S/4HANA Cloud Extensibility service to access the Business Partner API, you need some additional configurations.

 ## Prerequisites